kgxsz/devops-101/part-four/README.md

 The first thing that may strike you as odd is that we're redeploying an entire EC2 instance just for a single little jar.
 Yes, it's true, it's a pretty big undertaking.
 But what I'm trying to demonstrate here is the [phoenix server philosophy](http://martinfowler.com/bliki/PhoenixServer.html).
 In the wild, it's a good idea to avoid configuration drift by blasting away the entire app server when we want to deploy a new application.

-The second thing worth mentioning is Cloudinit.
-Cloudinit is a tool that helps us run early initialisations on cloud instances.
-In our case, we'll specify a simple shell script that will sit on the app server, and Cloudinit will run the script during the server's initialisation.
+The second thing worth mentioning is cloud-init. cloud-init is a tool that helps us run early initialisations on cloud instances.
+In our case, we'll specify a simple shell script that will sit on the app server, and cloud-init will run the script during the server's initialisation.

 Let's get started: